Modelguns: Defunct

 The MGC and Hudson Industry are the 2 most famous long-established modelgun makers which first produced the original Japanese designed modelguns in 1962–63 and subsequently produced many different models in next few decades.
-Unfortunately, both of them were gone.
+Unfortunately, both of them are gone.

-MGC closed the manufacturing and ceased all toy gun production in end 1994.
+MGC closed the manufacturing and ceased all toy gun production in late 1994.
 The molds and production equipment were taken over by its parent company Taito and Shin Nippon Mokei (New Japan Model).
-The modelgun production was continued and trading as New MGC.
+The modelgun production was continued and traded as New MGC.
 But the company started selling its molds and production equipment from 2007 and production finally ceased in April 2010.

 In December 2009, Hudson Industry suddenly closed its toy gun business and ceased all modelgun production.

 Other early key makers are Tokyo CMC, Nakata and Kokusai (International Industry) which started modelgun production in mid-60s.
 Nakata and Tokyo CMC ceased modelgun business respectively in late 70s and 1985.
-In 2003 Kokusai went into bankrupt after an earlier factory fire and was taken over by Sun Project.
+In 2003 Kokusai went into bankruptcy after an earlier factory fire and was taken over by Sun Project.
 The modelgun production was resumed in Kokusai brand with the remaining modelgun molds.
 Later the molds and equipment were sold to Uriu Limited (a die casting Co.) which continued the production still in Kokusai brand until January 2018 when its modelgun production finally ceased.

-There were some other smaller makers around 70s-80s like Malugo, KKS (Komoda Shoten), Suzuki and Matsushiro but they only produced just very few models.
+There were some other smaller makers around 70s-80s like Malugo, KKS (Komoda Shoten), Suzuki, Asahi Toys (under the "Asahi Eagle" brand) and Matsushiro but they only produced just very few models.

 Upon the closing down of the aforesaid manufacturers, it is fortunate that some or all their molds and manufacturing equipment were sold to other modelgun manufacturers to continue the model production.

 Western Arms once produced a few modelgun models in 70s-80s.
 Tokyo Marui also produced some plastic modelgun kits in 80s-90s.
 Both Western Arms and Tokyo Marui produce airsoft only at present.

-Asahi Firearms produced modelguns in 80s-90s.
+L&S Co. in Japan produced many 1:1 scale plastic modelgun kits (dummy models requiring glue to assemble) in 70s-80s which were widely exported worldwide.
+A few of their molds were later acquired by Academy in Korea before L&S was closed down in 1992.
+However, Academy only produced limited quantity of the modelgun kits in short period of time.

-Rokkaku is famous in its "ROCKEN" brand brass luxury modelgun though only produced in very small quantity.
+Rokuken is famous in its "ROCKEN" brand brass luxury modelgun though only produced in very small quantity.
 The production started from 1967 and it further partnered with Western Arms in 1974 to sell these high-priced brass modelguns.
 But the production was stopped in 1977 after the amendment of the Firearms and Sword law.
 However, Rocken brand and designed high grade plastic models are released from Real McCoy's, Rampant Classic and Elan from mid-90s.